 Ehris Urban, owner of Woodbury, CT’s Grounded Holistic Wellness, believes, “if you’re grounded, you can navigate even the bumpiest roads in peace.”
 She grew up in a family passionate about holistic medicine.
-Ehris is a certified herbalist, and is continuing her studies at the New England School of Homeopathy.
+Ehris is a certified herbalist and holistic nutritionist, and is continuing her studies at the New England School of Homeopathy.
 Additionally, Ehris is a Flower Essence Therapy practitioner.
 She became interested in Reiki as a teenager and attained Reiki Master certification at age 17.
 Ehris is also a certified Ingham Method reflexologist.
 She teaches a variety of herbal workshops throughout New England.
 A graduate of Western Connecticut State University with a B.A. in Anthropology/Sociology, she is also a certified ESL teacher.
 Ehris enjoys beekeeping, tending her organic vegetable and herb gardens, and working in her apothecary.

 Velya Jancz-Urban lives her life by the adage, “there is no growth without change.”
 She is a teacher, author, former Brazilian dairy farm owner, and expert on New England’s colonial women.
 Her entertainingly-informative presentation, The Not-So-Good Life of the Colonial Goodwife, is a result of the research completed for her novel, Acquiescence.
 Velya has presented at venues throughout the Northeast and teaches a variety of historical/medicinal workshops with her daughter, Ehris.
 Whooo Eats What?, her first book in a hands-on science series for children, was inspired by her How Cool Is That?!
 (Hands-On Science) classes.
 Velya has been married for 34 years and is the mother of two grown children.
 She has a few too many rescue dogs and cats, is happiest with a fresh stack of library books, loves thrift shops, and is passionate about alternative medicine.